MSMak-GitHub/BCGDO/README.md

 Supported version of Geometry Dash: 1.0 - 2.11

-(See [the backwards compatibility section of this article](https://github.com/Cvolton/GMDprivateServer/wiki/Deliberate-differences-from-real-GD) for more information)

 Required version of PHP: 5.5+ (tested up to 8.1.2)

 ### What's added in DCGDO?